-Disability documentation should reflect the following:
+Disability documentation generally should reflect the following:

 - The credentials of the evaluator

-- The diagnostic methodology used/assessment method
+- The diagnostic methodology or assessment method used

 - The functional impact on the individual (the description/summary of challenges)

 - The expected progression or stability of the disability

 - Current and past accommodations, support services, and/or treatment plan